OpenBCI/Documentation/website/docs/GettingStarted/Documentation/01-Doc_Edits.md

 ## Major Changes

-If you'd like to make a major change such as adding a new document follow the steps on our [Docs Wiki](https://github.com/OpenBCI/Documentation/wiki/Making-Changes-to-OpenBCI-Documentation).
+If you'd like to make a major change, such as adding a new document, follow the steps on our [Docs Wiki](https://github.com/OpenBCI/Documentation/wiki/Making-Changes-to-OpenBCI-Documentation).